 We’d recommend staying a night or two on Isla Mujeres.
-Whether you’re there for 1 or 3 days, a great way to explore the island, is to hire a golf cart.
+Whether you’re there for one or three days, a great way to explore the island is to hire a golf cart.

-#6 Spend the day exploring one of the 50 activities at Xcaret Park
+#6 Spend the day enjoying one of the 50 activities at Xcaret Park

 As this is a lot to cover in a day, a lot of people opt for a multi-pass to keep coming back for more fun.